neosavvyinc/neosavvy-messenger-api/backend-challenge.md

 -----------

 * We very much value code quality and technical design.
 Think about the structure of your APIs, your data models, and the readability of your code.
-* At ASAPP, we use a lot of Go and MySQL.
+* We use a lot of Go and MySQL.
 For the challenge, we’d like you to be able to work in languages with which you’re comfortable, but we do suggest the following:
 ```
     Backend: Go, Python, Java, Node
     Database: SQL (including SQLite, MySQL, Postgres)